gvwilson/sensibleadventures/coriandel/coriandel.md

 together beneath a plain yellow awning.

 Four, not three.
-The newcomer was heavy around the shoulders, with a scar on his rump, and definitely not gelded---no white ribbons for this one.
+The newcomer was heavy around the shoulders, with a nasty scar on his rump, and definitely not gelded---no white ribbons for this one.
 I hunkered down on my haunches beside the Darpani and raised my eyebrows.

 Cup pursed his lips.
 "A war mount," he said quietly, as sure about the